Number of Covid-19 cases at Intel construction site rises to 85

 “For all confirmed cases, contact tracing was conducted and any other workers who may have been exposed have been required to self-quarantine and monitor their health.
 Additional testing of workers at the construction site is being carried out and any affected areas are subject to deep cleaning and disinfection.”

-Tánaiste Leo Varadkar played down the outbreak in the context of the size of the site and the number of staff.
+Tánaiste Leo Varadkar downplayed the outbreak in the context of the size of the site and the number of staff.

-“I think it’s important to say, though, that that is a huge site.
-It’s a multi-billion euro investment.
-I think there are several thousand construction workers,” he told RTÉ Radio 1’s Drivetime.
+“I think there are several thousand construction workers,” he told RTÉ Radio 1’s Drivetime.
 “So an outbreak of 70 in a small confined space like a meat plant is very different to a huge site like that.”